Tile: Iran and Central Asia

-Other important tile techniques of this time include girih tiles, with their characteristic white girih, or straps.

 Mihrabs, being the focal points of mosques, were usually the places where most sophisticated tilework was placed.
 The 14th-century mihrab at Madrasa Imami in Isfahan is an outstanding example of aesthetic union between the Islamic calligrapher's art and abstract ornament.
 The pointed arch, framing the mihrab's niche, bears an inscription in Kufic script used in 9th-century Qur'an.

-One of the best known architectural masterpieces of Iran is the Shah Mosque in Isfahan, from the 17th century.
-Its dome is a prime example of tile mosaic and its winter praying hall houses one of the finest ensembles of cuerda seca tiles in the world.
-A wide variety of tiles had to be manufactured in order to cover complex forms of the hall with consistent mosaic patterns.
-The result was a technological triumph as well as a dazzling display of abstract ornament.

-During the Safavid period, mosaic ornaments were often replaced by a haft rang (seven colors) technique.
+During the Safavid period, mosaic tiling was often replaced by a technique known as Haft-rang ('seven colors'), a form of cuerda seca.
 Pictures were painted on plain rectangle tiles, glazed and fired afterwards.
 Besides economic reasons, the seven colors method gave more freedom to artists and was less time-consuming.
-It was popular until the Qajar period, when the palette of colors was extended by yellow and orange.
+It was popular through the Qajar period, when the palette of colors was extended by yellow and orange.
 The seven colors of Haft Rang tiles were usually black, white, ultramarine, turquoise, red, yellow and fawn.

+One of the best known architectural masterpieces of Safavid Iran is the 17th century Shah Mosque in Isfahan.
+Its dome is a prime example of tile mosaic and its winter praying hall houses one of the finest ensembles of cuerda seca tiles in the world.
+A wide variety of tiles had to be manufactured in order to cover the complex forms of the hall with consistent Haft Rang patterns.
+The result was a technological triumph as well as a dazzling display of abstract ornament.

+Turkey

-The Persianate tradition continued and spread to much of the Islamic world, notably the İznik pottery of Turkey under the Ottoman Empire in the 16th and 17th centuries.
+Persianate tile traditions continued and spread to much of the Islamic world, notably the İznik pottery of Turkey under the Ottoman Empire in the 16th and 17th centuries.
 Palaces, public buildings, mosques and türbe mausoleums were heavily decorated with large brightly colored patterns, typically with floral motifs, and friezes of astonishing complexity, including floral motifs and calligraphy as well as geometric patterns.

-Islamic buildings in Bukhara in central Asia (16th-17th century) also exhibit very sophisticated floral ornaments.
+South Asia

 In South Asia monuments and shrines adorned with Kashi tile work from Persia became a distinct feature of the shrines of Multan and Sindh.
 The Wazir Khan Mosque in Lahore stands out as one of the masterpieces of Kashi time work from the Mughal period.

+North Africa

 The zellige tradition of Arabic North Africa uses small colored tiles of various shapes to make very complex geometric patterns.
 It is halfway to mosaic, but as the different shapes must be fitted precisely together, it falls under tiling.
 The use of small coloured glass fields also make it rather like enamelling, but with ceramic rather than metal as the support.